gintonicai/documentation/mvp/distillery-subchain-guide/managing-your-node.md

 Remember, your node only earns $GIN when it's online and processing tasks.
 Try to minimize downtime!
 {% endhint %}

-Your Gintonic client can be stopped in several ways:
+Your gintonic client can be stopped in several ways:

 * Using the docker stop command (as shown above)
 * Manually killing the process